Straight to your inbox

 Once you’ve nailed down your goals, figure out what it will take to achieve them, and how many messages it will take to reach your goals.
 Nail down your content, and decide what you want your messages to say, and who you want the emails to resonate with.
 Then, decide on a cadence and the timing of your emails.

 An easy place to start is a three-part welcome series for new opt-ins.
-Depending on how your subscribers get added to your email list, the first email should go out soon after signing up—within 1–48 hours.
+Depending on how your subscribers get added to your email list, the first email should go out soon after signing up—within one to 48 hours.
 Flower delivery service Bloom That welcomes subscribers with a lighthearted email that humanizes their brand:

-According to research by Experian, personalized emails deliver 6x higher transaction rates, and personalized subject lines are 26% more likely to be opened.
+According to research by Experian, personalized emails deliver six-times higher transaction rates, and personalized subject lines are 26% more likely to be opened.

 Email personalization can be as simple as adding the first name to the subject line and body copy, or as sophisticated as dynamically updating image content based on prior purchases or subscriber preferences.